 - Set up your dredging station from left to right.
 Use one hand for dry ingredients and one hand for wet ingredients.

 - Pan fry in a mixture of olive oil AND butter.
 This combo adds flavor and impacts the smoke point.

 - Once you place the chicken in the pan, don’t move it around until you flip it.
 You don’t want the light breading falling off.

 - Turn off the heat BEFORE you add the chicken back to the pan.
 If you continue to cook the chicken in the sauce, the breading will get soggy and pull away from the chicken.
 Instead, simply spoon the sauce over the chicken

-- You can also serve Creamy Chicken Francaise over your favorite noodle or pasta with some steamed broccoli.
+- You can also serve this chicken over your favorite noodle or pasta with steamed broccoli.
 Or, try it with orzo and roasted Brussels sprouts.

 Are you noticing a trend here?
 Basically, serve your creamy Chicken Francaise with any starch and green veggie and you will be good to go.

 - You can refrigerate your leftovers in an airtight container for 4 to 5 days.